-Peer Pressure by other Medical Staff Members
+Peer Pressure by Other Medical Staff Members

 Overall, there isn’t much a physician can do if offered a unilateral compensation reduction if the business is willing to terminate.
-However, physicians who work in specialties that are difficult to staff or in undeserved areas where it is difficult to attract new physicians have a much better likelihood of refusing a unilateral pay cut and may not be terminated.
+However, physicians who work in specialties that are difficult to staff or in underserved areas where it is difficult to attract new physicians have a much better likelihood of refusing a unilateral pay cut and may not be terminated.
 As with any physician contract negotiations, leverage is everything.

 Physician Contract Lawyer